-While we take time this weekend to spend with family and friends, take time to remember those who have sacrificed much for our liberty.
+While we take time on Memorial Day weekend to spend with family and friends (as much as we can with social distancing anyway), take time to remember those who have sacrificed all for our liberty.
 Take time to care and encourage the families of the fallen, and thank those who are currently serving as well.

-Last Thursday while I was at Washington Reagan National Airport there was an Army unit who had returned home.
-We gave them a standing ovation when they came out of the gate.
-What a simple thing to do to let those who are serving in uniform know that we love them and support them.
-Also consider how we can serve their families when they are deployed as they need support when their loved one is serving overseas.
+I remember several years ago while I was at Washington Reagan National Airport there was an Army unit who had returned home from the war in Iraq.
+Those present gave them a standing ovation when they came out of the gate.
+I also thought of those who never returned home.
+We need to honor our dead, but also must honor the living as well.
+It was such simple thing to do to let those who are serving in uniform know that we honor and support them.
+I try to always take the time when I see someone in uniform to thank them for their service.
+We should also consider how we can serve their families of those deployed as they need support when their loved one is serving overseas.

-It is the veteran, not the preacher, who has given us freedom of religion.
+It is the veteran, not the preacher, who has secured our freedom of religion.

-It is the veteran, not the reporter, who has given us freedom of the press.
+It is the veteran, not the reporter, who has secured our freedom of the press.

-It is the veteran, not the poet, who has given us freedom of speech.
+It is the veteran, not the poet, who has secured our freedom of speech.

-It is the veteran, not the campus organizer, who has given us freedom to assemble.
+It is the veteran, not the campus organizer, who has secured our freedom to assemble.

-It is the veteran, not the lawyer, who has given us the right to a fair trial.
+It is the veteran, not the lawyer, who has secured our right to a fair trial.

-It is the veteran, not the politician, who has given us the right to vote.
+It is the veteran, not the politician, who has secured our right to vote.